What you'll learn in this blog post:

 Tracking your conversion rates at various stages is super helpful in showing how your sales process is doing and where things might be getting stuck.
 By looking at how many opportunities move from one stage to the next, you can see where your process, product, or sales reps might need some help.

-It's important to use process-based stages instead of things like forecast categories to make sure your measurements are accurate.
-Closing a deal is a process, and there are certain things that have to happen each time.
-You want to measure how opportunities move through your process, not how good reps are at guessing what they're going to win.
+It's important to use process-based stages instead of things like forecast categories so your measurements are accurate.
+Closing a deal is a process, and there are things that have to happen each time!
+You want to measure how opportunities move through your process, not how good reps are at guessing what they'll win.
 Looking at the conversion rate between each stage can help you find the problem areas.

 Conversion Rate = Number Of Lead Converted Into Sales/ Total Number Of Leads X 100